Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 A few of Heinrich Klüver's form constants.
 Image courtesy: Lisa Diez, Wikimedia Commons.
 {: style="font-size: medium;"}

 Over five decades after Klüver's work, researchers would determine that form constants originate from simpler linear *stripes* of cellular activation patterns in the retina.
-When the brain passes these linear patterns from the retina, which is circular, to a rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.[^cowan] Some researchers[^quanta] believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.
+When the brain passes these linear patterns from the circular retina to the rectangular field of view interpreted by the visual cortex, it contorts these stripes into form constants.[^cowan] Some researchers[^quanta] believe that the patterns in the retina caused by hallucinations are in fact Turing patterns and can be explained by a reaction-diffusion model in which one type of neuron acts as a predator and another acts as prey, but this hypothesis remains unresolved.

 ## Streamlining our simulations